 Things that are considered retaliation by a landlord include:

 - Increasing a tenant’s rent

 - Decreasing or limiting services to a tenant

 - Threatening to evict a tenant without a valid reason

 This is just a short list of what is considered retaliation, but there are other circumstances as well.
-If for example a landlord refuses to perform key maintenance on their property unit or for any reason remove a tenants personal belongings from the home then things like this are also considered retaliation and a tenant has the right to take action against the landlord in these kinds of circumstances according to the rent laws in Denver.
+If for example a landlord refuses to perform key maintenance on their property unit or for any reason remove a tenant’s personal belongings from the home then things like this are also considered retaliation and a tenant has the right to take action against the landlord in these kinds of circumstances according to the rent laws in Denver.

-With all that being said a tenant cannot just take action against their landlord at any time.
-Whenever you speak about retaliation from a landlord you always have to attach a time frame to the situation.
+With all that being said, a tenant cannot just take action against their landlord at any time.
+Whenever you speak about retaliation from a landlord, you always have to attach a time frame to the situation.
 If for example a tenant files a formal complaint against their landlord or takes any other sort of legal action, after a period of 180 days the landlord’s action is automatically considered an act of retaliation unless they provide some sort of proof stating otherwise.
 This rent law that we have just discussed refers to the California rent law.
 Now let’s talk about the rent law in Denver.

-In Colorado the rent law actually works in the favour of the landlord.
+In Colorado, the rent law actually works in the favor of the landlord.
 Any action by a landlord that is within their legal right, this could be things like increasing a tenants rent or filing for an eviction.
 These situations will not be considered an act of retaliation for the fact that the action was committed shortly after the tenants complaint.
 It would then be on the tenants hand to prove to the state that the action performed by the landlord was in fact an act of retaliation.